Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Talks on trimethylaminuria and FMO3 can be accessed through the MEBO blog using the following link.

 Vice-Dean, Education, Faculty Life Sciences, Module organizer BIOC2001 Molecular Biology.
 Co-director MSc Pharmacogenetics and Stratified Medicine.
 I have a long standing interest in developing teaching methods that improve student understanding and encourage interest thus enhancing the learning experience and that allow effective and efficient teaching and assessment.
-Novel computer-based interactive engagement exercises have been developed to enhance numerical, practical and subject-based conceptual skills in Bioc2001.
-These exercises are now used by about 20% of UCL's students in 3 Faculties.
-Exercises are viewed through a course VLE site.
+Novel computer-based interactive engagement tutorials have been developed to enhance numerical, practical and subject-based conceptual skills in several modules, including BIOC2001.
+The interactive engagement activities are now used by about 20% of UCL's students in 3 Faculties.
+A selection of the interactive tutorials can be viewed at http://www.brightida.com